sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 1. Take a few minutes to review the settings for GitHub Copilot Chat.

     We recommend keeping the default settings during this training.
-This helps to ensure that you have the expected experience when working on the modules in this learning path.
+This helps to ensure that you have the expected experience when working through the exercises.
 When you have completed the training, you can experiment with these settings to customize your experience with GitHub Copilot and Copilot Chat.

 1. Close the settings tab.